saintsal/daoistry/content/mindsets/defenders-advantage.md

 We've seen that [centralisation is a natural tendency](/mindsets/decentralisation), and it naturally leads to collusion, with or without transparent communication channels.

-More transparency is usually the kneejerk response, but that actually favours the centralised cartels, since they can see what's going on while still coordinating in private or through signalling.
+More transparency is usually the knee-jerk response, but that actually favours the centralised cartels, since they can see what's going on while still coordinating in private or through signalling.

 So pure transparency, especially when combined with Sender's Advantage, favours the attackers.